ScalaConsultants/zio-slick-interop/README.md

 ```
 `SlickItemRepository.live` is a repository layer that depends on raw underlying database.

-You can notice `ZIO.fromDBIO` which is provided by zio-slick-interop and is described underneath.
+You can notice `ZIO.fromDBIO` which is provided by zio-slick-interop and is described below.

 #### 2. Lifting DBIO into ZIO